Look: Top photos from Olympics Day 14; Algerian gender-row boxer Khelif wins gold medal

 Viktor Rassadin of Tajikistan was in an intense match with Feng Lu of China during the men's wrestling freestyle 74kg 1/4 final.

-Valentin Bontus of Austria in action during the men's kite sailing final.
+Valentin Bontus of Austria was seen in action during the men's kite sailing final.

 Zhendong Fan of China was deep in action during his gold medal match against Truls Moregard of Sweden in men's table tennis.